jazzfunkgreats/ddoublemoo/README.md

 # ddoublemoo
-Perl script to download a random rap bar from RapGenius and output it to cowsay.
+Perl script to download a random bar from RapGenius and output it to cowsay.
-Honestly, the lyric could be anything off of RapGenius from D Double E to Madonna, but if it's not lit then what's the point?

 ### Usage ###
-Running the program `./ddoublemoo.pl` with no arguments will randomly spawn a D Double E lyric.
+`./ddoublemoo.pl` - spawn a cowsay with a random bar from the Newham General himself, D Double E.
-It's possible to enter an argument to search for any other rapper - for example, inputting `./ddoublemoo.pl "danny brown"` is going to pull some *real* sick bars.
+`./ddoublemoo.pl "[artist name]"` - spawn a cowsay with a random bar from any given artist, for example `./ddoublemoo.pl skepta` will have the cow spit a Skepta bar.

+### Arguments ###
+Ddoublemoo is compatible with the normal cowsay arguments that chang ethe appearance of our beloved ASCII cow - for example, `./ddoublemoo.pl -s` will make the cow look stoned, and `./ddoublemoo.pl -t` will make it look tired.

+It's possible to have the cow spit fire through a whole song by using the argument `--fire`.
+For example, `./ddoublemoo.pl --fire "danny brown"` will have the cow go through an entire Danny Brown tune.

+Support has also been added for voice - adding the argument `--say` will get either *espeak* (on Linux) or *say* (on OS X) to vocalise the bar.

-### OS X Dependencies ###
+### Dependencies ###
-Requires cowsay and wget, installable via brew - `brew install cowsay` and `brew install wget`.
+Requires cowsay and wget on both OS X and Linux - for OS X, these are installable via brew - `brew install cowsay` and `brew install wget`.

+For Linux, additional *espeak* package needed, which can be downloaded via your package manager.